Paying Your Tuition Bill

 You can view and pay your term bills and monthly bills using the SIS eBill-ePay system- select the Student Accounts tab at the top and then eBill-ePay.
-Any awarded aid will appear as "estimated aid" until it actually disburses on the first day of the term.
+Any awarded aid will appear as "anticipated aid" until it actually disburses on the first day of the term.
 You are responsible for making payment of any charges beyond those covered by your aid award or if you intend to decline aid.
 If you prefer to pay by check, the remittance advice (payment stub) is required and can be printed from the Main Menu within the eBill-ePay system.
 The complete mailing instructions are on the remittance advice and is required to be submitted with each check payment to assure accurate, efficient and timely posting to your student account.
 All bills must be paid in U.S. currency.
 Checks should be payable in U.S. dollars drawn on a U.S. bank.
 All other checks will be returned to the sender without being processed.
-Fall 2013 term bills are due by August 1, 2013 and Spring 2014 term bills are due by December 1, 2013.
+Fall 2014 term bills are due by August 1, 2014 and Spring 2015 term bills are due by December 1, 2014.
 Failure to pay any portion of the bill by the due dates will result in a late fees.

 USING YOUR FINANCIAL AID TO RECEIVE A REFUND

 Funds in your account are first applied to any core Yale institutional charges, for example, your term bill.
 If there is a credit on your account due to excess funds over the amount of your core charges (for example, if you took out loans to cover living expenses), you are entitled to a “refund.”

 |Tuition and fee bill per semester:||$ 26,800 (debit)|